LeslieZhu/mkdocs-ruby-plugin/README.md

 ---
 ```

-If `ruby.global_enable = True`, you can disable this plugin in single page:
+If `ruby.global_enable = true`, you can disable this plugin in single page:

 ```markdown